ibm-cloud-docs/vlans/about-vlans.md

 An important distinction of Premium VLANs is that they're not selected automatically to fulfill a server order.
 Premium VLANs must be explicitly selected while you are ordering servers to have servers reside on them.
 See the [FAQs](/docs/vlans?topic=vlans-vlans-faqs#specify-vlan-during-order) for instructions on VLAN selection.

 Premium VLANs which are not in use may be subject to automatic reclaim.
-Refer to the [FAQs](/docs/vlans?topic=vlans-vlans-faqs#empty-vlan-automatic-reclaim) for more details on this policy.
 {: note}

+Premium VLANs which are not participating in Layer 2 or Layer 3 networks for 90 days or more are subject to automatic cancellation of billing and reclaim of the VLAN in order to maintain sufficient VLAN capacity for all customers.
+Any secondary subnets present on the VLAN will be unrouted as part of VLAN reclaim.
+For more information regarding the automatic reclaim policy of unrouted secondary subnets, see the [Subnets FAQs](/docs/subnets?topic=subnets-faq#faq-unrouted-subnets-automatic-reclaim).

 ## VLAN identification
 {: #vlan-identification}